depperm/webtotp/README.md

 1. Ask a user to setup OTP.
 2. They set a date (past or future) of their choosing and a secret (whatever they want, this shouldn't be a password but it should remain secret), that they need to remember.
 These are then stored encrypted on the server.
-3. Either create a frontend TOTP generator near the login screen (or on a seperate step) that users can enter token date and secret OR use a public facing one (https://depperm.github.io/ - there are dangers/risks with 3rd party sites, the main one being potential logging of input).
+3. Either create a frontend TOTP generator near the login screen (or on a seperate step) that users can enter token date and secret OR use a public facing one (Live example https://depperm.github.io/ - there are dangers/risks with 3rd party sites, the main one being potential logging of input).
 4. Then on the server you can validate the TOTP based on a generated token from the decrypted date and secret.

 ```